Cheroo30/bookWeb/README.md

    - Import the SQL file (db-library.sql) located in the project's root directory into the newly created database.

 5. **Configure Database Connection:**:
+   - In the project directory, open the admin/includes/conn.php file.
    - Set your database credentials (usually localhost, root for user, and an empty password if default settings are used).

 6. **Start Apache and MySQL:**: